navin772/GSOC_Stock_prediction/fin_dashboard/README.md

 # Fin-dashboard - Your financial markets dashboard
 ![stock_image](https://img.freepik.com/premium-photo/financial-market-analytics-graph-world-map-background-scale-pieces-stock-markets_86639-1859.jpg)

 Fin-dashboard is a web application that provides a dashboard for financial markets.
-It is built using [Streamlit](https://streamlit.io/).It leverages the facebook's Prophet ML library to help predict the stock/index prices for next n days/months/years.
+It is built using [Streamlit](https://streamlit.io/).
+It leverages the facebook's Prophet ML library to help predict the stock/index prices for next n days/months/years.

 To access the web application visit [Fin-dashboard](https://navin-stock.streamlitapp.com/).